tapangoel1994/tapangoel1994.github.io/_pages/personal.md

 permalink: /personal/
 author_profile: true
 header:
-  overlay_image: marbled_4.jpg
+  overlay_image: /personal/mountain1.jpg
 ---

 {% include base_path %}

-# Things I love and do
+# Things I love and do outside my academic life ...
+Here, you can find about my interests.
+I love reading, writing poems, travelling and cooking.
+This page is in perpetual construction.

 ## Reading

 In my time of relaxation, I read books, mostly non-fiction.
 However, As I am not an avid reader, I take some time to finish them.
 In case you want to have a look at some of the books, I try to maintain a short list of the books that I have read, currently reading and a wishlist for near future.
 Find the list below.
 If you would like to recommend some books, that would be very considerate of you.
-In case you are interested please look at my [Goodreads](https://www.goodreads.com/user/show/23102515-abhijeet-anand). <br /> <br />
+In case you are interested please look at my [Goodreads](https://www.goodreads.com/user/show/23102515-abhijeet-anand). <br />

 ## My Blog